BB-Open/pkan_dcatapde/docs/source/index.rst

 `UML diagram of DACT-AP.de <http://www.dcat-ap.de/def/dcatde/1_0/uml/modelio.pdf>`_
 looks to persons in administration more like the subway chart of Tokio than like their beloved spreadsheets, ledgers or catalogues.
 We like to help those persons.

-  * PKAN comes with modern web formulars for all 22 entities to create metadata that is already DCAT-AP.de when it is typed into the formular.
+- PKAN comes with modern web formulars for all 22 entities to create metadata that are already DCAT-AP.de when typed into the formular
-  * PKAN imports (harvest) arbitrary RDF-based data sources and
+- PKAN imports (harvest) arbitrary RDF-based data sources and

-     * transform them into valid DCAT-AP.de entities
+   - transform them into valid DCAT-AP.de entities
-     * edit and enrich the entities
+   - edit and enrich the entities
-     * and finally export (marshall) the entities to an upstream semantic web server (govdata.de in germany)
+   - and finally export (marshall) the entities to an upstream semantic web server (govdata.de in germany)

 PKAN is programmed as a set of Add-Ons for the  `Plone CMS <https://plone.org>`_.
 Plone has a proved and tested codebase and a quite successful history not only as content management system.
 Plone comes with lots of batteries included like persistent searches, a workflow engine and the revisioning of documents.